 Within the article there is an image of assembly code that uses anti-disassembly to confuse analysis:

-LLMs are great at summarizing sequential text, but most LLMs have not been trained on binary data.
-As a result, it is often necessary to first convert a program into an interpretable format.
-In this exercise, we'll leverage an external reverse engineering tool called Ghidra that is able to decompile binary files.
+LLMs are great at summarizing sequential text, but most LLMs have not been trained on binary program data.
+To address this limitation, we can convert binary program data into a more concise and interpretable format before asking an LLM to perform the task.
+In this exercise, we'll leverage an external reverse engineering tool called Ghidra that is purpose-built to decompile binary program files.
 The output of this tool can then be used to perform an analysis.
+This pattern of utilizing purpose-built tools by an LLM agent rather than having the LLM perform, not only makes the task more accurate, it can also save substantial computational costs.

 Begin by installing the necessary dependencies: